Cal Raleigh Player Props: Mariners vs. White Sox

 Cal Raleigh At The Plate

-- Raleigh is batting .214 with 11 doubles, a triple, nine home runs and 24 walks.
+- Raleigh has 11 doubles, a triple, nine home runs and 24 walks while batting .213.

-- Raleigh has an RBI in 16 of 58 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in three contests.
+- Raleigh has picked up a hit in 52.5% of his 59 games this year, with multiple hits in 18.6% of those games.

+- In 27.1% of his games this year, Raleigh has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in three contests.

+- In 23 of 59 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.